bicyclemicycle/ds3vita-BL2/README.md

 1. Just press the PS button and it will connect to the Vita

 **Note**: If you use Mai, don't put the plugin inside ux0:/plugins because Mai will load all stuff you put in there...

+The original code written by xerpi was modified using the ds4vita plugin to understand hooking and patching inputs to the PS Vita.
+The locations for inputs are mostly arbitrary and made to be a default location a user might click.
+Either way, it works for me.
+As my first release, someone more reputable please review and verify the code (and plugin if you want).
+Thank you xerpi.

+PS Vitas  known to work (so far):
+1000:3.60